dzyla/Follow_Relion_gracefully/README.md

 * Import job previews and ice thickness calculations in Relion Live may be slow.
 * Mac support is untested, but it's assumed to work similarly to Linux.
 Please report any issues!
 * Not all Tomo jobs are currently supported, but future updates are planned.
+* But I liked Hugo-based implementation, you might think.
+No worries; after cloning the GitHub repo, run git checkout v4.
 * Please note that this code was developed by a Python enthusiast, not a professional developer.
 It has been tested under standard scenarios to ensure reliability.
 However, as the author, I cannot be held responsible for any issues or damages that may arise from its use.
 Users are encouraged to review and test the code thoroughly before implementation in their projects.

 ![Screenshot 2024-01-06 180926](https://github.com/dzyla/Follow_Relion_gracefully/assets/20625527/e8c2ab0f-a992-40ba-be6c-3e00029730b8)